-The glass tiles look stunning in our new kitchen, and I want to show you how easy they were to install.
+The glass tiles look stunning in our new kitchen.
+I want to show you how easy they were to install.
 We have installed tile before using cement and grout and the peel and stick tile is very simple to use.
-We like to keep our remodeling cost as low as we are able to and the great thing about peel and stick is that you save on labor and you do not have to use grout.
+Keeping our remodeling cost as low as possible is the goal.
+What I love about peel and stick is that you save on labor and you do not have to use grout.

-I was concerned about the peel and stick tile backing being strong enough to hold the tiles up.
-I knew a couple of DIY bloggers who had used this product so I asked them if I should use glue also.
-They told me that I did not have to use glue or adhesive because they are so strong, they adhere as soon as you place them on the wall.
+I was concerned about the Aspect peel and stick tile backing being strong enough to hold the tiles up.
+A couple of DIY bloggers have used this product so I asked them if I should use glue also.
+They told me that I did not have to use glue or adhesive because they are so strong.
+As a result, the tile adheres as soon as you place them on the wall.

 We popped the tiles off using a hammer and a chisel.
 There was cement left on the cabinet side and old backsplash.

-We ordered the tiles in the color “Frost” because this color is the closest to white but the tile has enough gray in it to add some contrast with all the white in the new kitchen.
+We order the Aspect tiles in the color “Frost” because this color is the closest to white.
+The tile has enough gray in it to add some contrast with all the white in the new kitchen.

 Seriously, all you do is peel and stick!

-We both worked in different areas of the kitchen, and the job goes fairly fast until you have to slow down and make cuts.
+We both work in different areas of the kitchen.
+The job goes fairly fast until you have to slow down and make cuts.

 We researched how to cut and install the tiles before we started the project.
-We viewed this video from Aspect Tiles on YouTube.
-We had a wet saw from previous projects so that is what we decided to use on the straight cuts.
-We thought that this way would be faster, and we would help get our money’s worth from this wet saw that we purchased at an estate sale.
+This video from Aspect Tiles on YouTube is very helpful.
+Already having a wet saw from previous projects, we decide to use on the straight cuts.
 The video explains that you do not have to use a wet saw.

-We applied caulk in places that needed it like around the sink and where the tiles meet the countertops.
-We repainted and placed the trim back up.
+Apply caulk in places that need it like around the sink and where the tiles meet the countertops.

 Kitchen remodels are not cheap but we saved so much money by doing all the work on each project ourselves.
 We always say that it is a great feeling to know that you did it yourselves!